FAUDataScience/HonorsIntroDataScience/README.md

 We had initially anticipated that the lectures would include discussion, and that the computing part of the class would occur just in the lab.
 But, in the course of examining syllabi at other schools, it became apparent to me that **there will be computing throughout the course**, not just in the lab.

-**So what's in the lab?**
+**What will be in the lab?**

-The labs will allow for a project-based and deeper examination of , focused on the collaborative analysis of problems of your own choosing.
-These projects will include a deeper dive into some of the topics and problems above.
-Here are a few examples of how the treatment in the lecture and the lab will differ:
+The labs will have two features.
+First, they will allow for a project-based approach, focused on the collaborative analysis of problems of your own choosing.
+Second, these projects will include a deeper dive into some of the topics and problems above.
+Here are a few examples of how the treatment in the lecture and the lab are likely to differ:

 |                  Topic                   |                 Lecture                  |             Lab: Deeper dive             |
 | :--------------------------------------: | :--------------------------------------: | :--------------------------------------: |